Skip to main content

 Biographical Note

 Josiah C. Williams was from Putnamville, Indiana.
 His grandfather was Rev. Isaac Reed, an early Presbyterian missionary.
-Josiah was Captain of Company G, 27th Indiana Regiment.
+Williams was captain of Company G, 27th Indiana Regiment during the U.S. Civil War.
+Williams was wounded by a musket ball duirng the war.

 Extent